-- Those with the title managing partner are those happiest with their overall compensation.
-The most dramatic decline in reported happiness was among accountant/controllers. - Overall, compensation is up, and satisfaction is down. - 71 percent of respondents do not receive a bonus guarantee. - Employees at the largest firms can expect to earn more than triple the bonus pay of those at smaller firms. - PE Small-Cap and PE Mid-Cap remain the most common investment strategies. - Fund performance in 2021 outpaced 2020.
-Funds up 10 to 24 percent increased 2 percentage points and represented the majority at 45 percent.
+- This year COOs set a record for high-levels of satisfaction with their compensation.
+The most dramatic decline in reported happiness was among analysts. - Overall, compensation is up, and pay satisfaction is flat compared to last year. - 69 percent of respondents do not receive a guaranteed bonus. - Employees at the largest firms can expect to earn 2 to 3 times more bonus pay of those at smaller firms. - PE Small-Cap, VC Early-Stage, and PE Mid-Cap are the most common investment strategies. - Fund performance in 2022 did not keep pace with 2021.
+Funds up 10 percent or more dropped by 9 percentage points.